-It will take experienced hikers about two hours to reach the summit in the dark.
+It’ll take experienced hikers about two hours to reach the summit in the dark.
 It’s recommended to do the hike in the daytime before attempting a sunrise hike due to the potential for navigational errors.

 You’ll need to have a lot of commitment to reach Mt Barney at sunrise.
-The best option is to camp the night before at the Rum Jungle bush camp and then make the one hour ascent to reach the top of East Peak in time for sunrise.
+The best option is to camp the night before at the Rum Jungle bush camp and then make the one-hour ascent to reach the top of East Peak in time for sunrise.

 The ascent in the dark is tricky so you’ll need a good headlamp and sound navigational and rock scrambling skills.